KUL-recon-lab/course_nucmed_tech/latex/03_photon_matter_interactions.md

 % %%%%%%%%%%%%%%%%%%%%

 Rayleigh scattering or coherent scattering can be regarded as the collision between a photon and an entire atom.
-Because of the huge mass of the atom, the photon is deflected from its original trajectory without any noticeable loss of energy (replace {math}`m_e c^2` with ∞ in ([14](#eq:jn_compton_energy))).
+Because of the huge mass of the atom, the photon is deflected from its original trajectory without any noticeable loss of energy (replace {math}`m_e c^2` with {math}`\infty` in [](#eq:jn_compton_energy)).
 Rayleigh scattering contributes only significantly at low energies, and can be safely ignored in typical nuclear medicine applications.
 Because the energy of the photon after scattering is the same as before, this effect is also called “elastic scattering”.

 (attenuation)=
 # Attenuation